 “In an effort to tell bigger stories, I’ve found that the concept of three words allows me to think in more dimensions about what I want to do with my life and it lets me apply lots of tangible goals instead of what most people do when they focus on just a finite task.
 It’s a bit like turbo-charged goal planning.”

 Going public (again).

 I’ve been doing this exercise ever since Chris first introduced it (I think it was back in 2006?).
 Each year, around December – without prompting – I find myself starting to think about my three words.
 The personal pressure is on.
 It’s a good pressure, but it’s pressure.
 All of us hope to do more, be more and achieve more.
 Nailing it down to three words is always a welcome challenge.
 Over the years, I have made only a few of these public.
-This year, I have decided to “open up the kimono,” in the hopes that you will be encouraged to take this exercise on, and share it with the world as well.
+This year, I have decided to put it out there in the hopes that you will be encouraged to take this exercise on, and share it with the world as well.
 So, here’s goes everything…

 Write.
 Words matter.
 I need, want and will write more this year.
 While audio was my one of My 3 Words for 2019 (and creating audio is still a massively important part of the content that I love to create)… writing is still my core.
 I’ve been blessed to build a very powerful (and private) Facebook Group for business and non-fiction authors, but I have not put in the same amount of time that I have in the past toiling over the words.
 That changes.
 Now… and forever.